node-organic/organic-plasma/README.md

 Does the same as `plasma.emit` but also triggers any reactions registered in the future using `plasma.on`

+### plasma.storeAndOverride(c)

+Does the same as `plasma.emit` but also triggers any reactions registered in the future using `plasma.on`.

+It overrides previously stored chemicals having the same chemical using `c.type`

 ### plasma.has(pattern) : boolean

 Checks synchroniously for stored chemicals by given pattern.

+### plasma.get(pattern) : Chemical

+Returns synchroniously first found stored chemical by given pattern.

+### plasma.getAll(pattern) : Array [ Chemical ]

+Returns synchroniously stored chemicals by given pattern.

 ### plasma.on(pattern, function (c){} [, context])